 SPAXEL size and Instrument setup name define the SINFONI instrument setup.
 The SIN-FONI spatial elements (spaxels) on the sky are not square (twice as tall as width), but rectangular.
 The FOV is divided into 64 elements (pixels) in the x direction and 32 elements (slices) in the y direction.
 The "Spaxel size" is the height of one of the 32 image slices on the sky, which can be 0.025, 0.1 or 0.25 arcsecs, depending on the chosen preoptics.
 Each image slice is projected onto 64 pixels on the detector by the SINFONI collimator and camera optics, so that the final spatial element measures 1 Spaxel size in y, and 0.5 Spaxel size in x.
 The "instrument setup name" is a symbolic name for the setup required to center the J, H, K and H+K spectra on the detector.
 The respective setups include the selection of the grating, grating angle, spectral order and order sorting filters.

-The SkySpider Position should be left in the "ref" erence position, since there is uncertain how the spectra of the off-axis periscopic sky spiders can be matched with the on-axis target field.
-The option has been left selectable although the SkySpider option has never been commissioned.
+The SkySpider Position should be left in the "ref" erence position.
+The option has been left selectable but the SkySpider option is not offered.